Jhanu04/pharm/README.md

 # React Frontend E-Commerce Platform (Pharmacy Store)

-This project is a React single-page application (SPA) simulating a frontend-only e-commerce platform for a pharmacy store.
+This project is a React app simulating a frontend-only e-commerce platform for a pharmacy store.
 It allows users to browse pharmaceutical products, manage a shopping cart, and simulate booking.
 Cart data is saved in browser local storage, avoiding backend complexity and focusing on frontend skills.

 ## Key Features